 I have a long-standing passion for open web standards, and I am one of the few Invited Experts of the W3C CSS Working Group (the committee that designs and extends the CSS language) since 2012.
 In the past, I have also worked at W3C/MIT as a Developer Advocate.

 I love sharing knowledge and have given over 100 invited talks at web design/web development conferences around the world.
 My talks are known for their interactive style and are often cited as one of the few examples of live coding that doesn’t suck.
+I have also written a bestselling book on advanced CSS and several articles.

 I hold a MSc in Computer Science from MIT and a BSc in Computer Science from Athens University of Economics and Business.
 Despite my academic pursuits, I’m one of the few misfits who love code and design equally.